 - 1. The statutory 120-day time limit applies to this application.
-The applicant first submitted the application on July 14, 2021.
-Staff conducted a completeness review within the statutorily allowed 30-day review period and found the application to be incomplete on August 12, 2021.
-The applicant submitted additional material on September 10, 2021.
-Staff conducted a completeness review within the statutorily allowed 30-day review period and found the application to be incomplete on October 8, 2021.
-The applicant submitted a revised submittal package on November 15, 2021 including a request from the application to deem the application complete per ORS 227.178(2)(b).
-Based on this request the application was deemed complete on November 15, 2021.
-The City must render a final decision for the request, including any appeals, by March 15, 2022. - 2.
+The applicant first submitted the application on October 20, 2021.
+Staff conducted a completeness review within the statutorily allowed 30-day review period and found the application to be incomplete on November 19, 2021.
+The applicant submitted additional material on December 29, 2021.
+Staff conducted a completeness review within the statutorily allowed 30-day review period and deemed the application complete on January 28, 2022.
+The City must render a final decision for the request, including any appeals, by May 28, 2022. - 2.
 Surrounding land uses are as follows:

-Compass Direction Zone: Existing Use:

-North EFU Rural Residential/Agriculture

-East EFU and RRFF-5 SW Stafford Road, Rural Residential/Agriculture

-South RN and RRFF-5 Single-family Residential (Frog Pond Ridge, under construction) Rural Residential/Agriculture

-West RRFF-5 Rural Residential/Agriculture
+Compass Direction Zone: Existing Use: North RRFF-5 Single-family Residential (Frog Pond Vista, under review) East RN Single-family Residential (Frog Pond Ridge, under construction) South PF and RRFF-5 Rural Residential/Agriculture (future park and school sites) West RRFF-5 Rural Residential/Agriculture